KiboPartners/CustomSitemapTemplate/README.md

 This is an example of how to generate a custom sitemap that is generated on a periodic schedule and has the files hosted on the Kibo CDN.

 After loading all products, it will upload a "sitemap.xml" into your files.
-You need to set up manually set up the redirect from `/sitemap.xml` to `https://cdn-tp4.mozu.com/12345-m1/cms/files/sitemap.xml` (changing 12345 to your tenant ID and cdn-tp4 to your tenant pod CDN)
+You need to set up manually set up the redirect from `/sitemap.xml` to `/cms/files/sitemap.xml`, which you only need to do once.

 ## Environment
 Requires a `.env` file, and a `mozu.config.json` file with your Kibo configuration.